Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Experiments AND Evaluation

 \section{Experiments AND Evaluation}

-In the following sections, we illustrate the implementation details and parameter setting.
+In the following sections, we provide the implementation details and parameter settings.
 Furthermore, we intuitively analyze the sustainability and generalization of our method.
-Finally, we demonstrate, by visual evaluation, time-consuming, and the quantitative evaluation metric, that our method is superior to 9 baseline methods, including non-neural-network-based DT synthesis methods and neural-network-based DT synthesis methods.
+Finally, we demonstrate, by visual evaluation, time consumption, and quantitative evaluation, that our method is superior to nine baseline methods, including both non-neural-network-based and neural-network-based DT synthesis methods.